Stage-wise Attention-Guided Region Sequencing for Adversarial Attacks on Large Vision-Language Models: Preliminary

-Adversarial attacks are formulated under an $L_\infty$ constraint to ensure that the resulting perturbations remain visually imperceptible.
+\paragraph{Perturbation budget under $L_\infty$ constraint.}Adversarial attacks are formulated under an $L_\infty$ constraint to ensure that the resulting perturbations remain visually imperceptible.
 Under this setting, the objective is to generate an adversarial example $x_{\mathrm{adv}}$ that remains visually close to the original image $x_{\mathrm{orig}}$ while inducing the model to generate responses aligned with a target text description $y_{\mathrm{targ}}$.

 Here, $f_{\mathrm{img}}(\cdot)$ and $f_{\mathrm{txt}}(\cdot)$ denote the image and text encoders, respectively, and $\mathcal{L}$ denotes a cosine similarity loss.